guildai/guild.ai/pages/guides/reproducibility.md

 ## Operations

 Operations are central to Guild's support of reproducibility.
-Operations define how runs are executed, inluding:
+Operations define how runs are executed, including:

 - Program command
 - Program environment